thirteenfoil8/Globoxx.github.io/index.md

 ## Where do I need to go?

 Sometimes, we just don't want to go far away to enjoy a meal.
 We want to get out of bed, go outside and take a burger at the closest street block without worrying about transportation.
 We will see in this part that not all districts are equal regarding inspections and their results.
-Latter on, we will focus on some franchises as those also have pretty different results depending on where they are located in Chicago.
+Later on, we will focus on some franchises as those also have pretty different results depending on where they are located in Chicago.

 ### The socio-economic factor